seanf316/PC-Haven/README.md

 `As a User I would like a page that displays All Products the site offers so that I can browse and find products that I may want to purchase`

-`As a User I would like the ability to sort products so that I can identity the best priced/rated Products the site offers`
+`As a User I would like the ability to sort products so that I can identity the best priced Products the site offers`

 The Products page displays all the Products available for purchase.
 The Products are displayed in card format and contain various details of Product including a Product image.
 Users can see straight away if the Product is in stock/on sale and add to cart directly from the Product card.